That’s a good question, isn’t it?

 I choose Delphi because of its capabilities.
 I can easily use Class Helpers, Custom Attributes, Generics, Dictionaries, Threading, Live Bindings, REST and other software development concepts in my projects.
 When and where to use them is up to me.

 I choose Delphi because my productivity is improved.
 The menu “Refactor” provides a very good set of options to arrange my code in order to make it cleaner and more expressive.

 I’m also able to create my own IDE features with OpenTools API.
 And that’s what I did!
 I created a new menu with shortcuts to external applications, documentation, and a DataSet visualizer to help my teammates with the daily work.
 You have no idea how much it has helped us!

 I choose Delphi because it’s definitely RAD.
 It’s possible to create a CRUD application in less than ten minutes.
 All we need is a few FireDAC components, a

 TDBNavigator.
 Just plug them all together and it’s done.
 No code.

 I choose Delphi because I can create my own components and share them with my team.
-Actually, more than that: I can share them with the community to make development even faster with Delphi.
-Everyone benefits from that!
+Actually, more than that: I can share them with the community to make development even faster.
+Everyone benefits!

 I choose Delphi because I can work with several databases.
-I’ve already worked and tested Delphi applications connected to MySQL, MSSQL, Oracle, DB2, Firebird, Interbase, PostgreSQL, MongoDB and SQLite.
+I have already worked and tested applications connecting to MySQL, MSSQL, Oracle, DB2, Firebird, Interbase, PostgreSQL, MongoDB and SQLite.
 On top of that: all of them with only one component, called TFDConnection.

-I choose Delphi because of Firemonkey, which is an amazing framework that allows me to create a single application that runs in Windows, iOS and Android.
+I choose Delphi because of FireMonkey, which is an amazing framework that allows me to create a single application that runs on Windows, iOS and Android.
 The code is the same for all these platforms.